Comprehensive Guide to Hand and Wrist Anatomy and Conditions

 Hand & Wrist Anatomy

-The human hand is made up of the wrist, palm, and fingers and consists of 27 bones, 27 joints, 34 muscles, over 100 ligaments and tendons, and many blood vessels and nerves.
+The hand is made up of the wrist, palm, and fingers, and consists of 27 bones, 27 joints, 34 muscles, more than 100 ligaments and tendons, and many blood vessels and nerves.

 Bones of the Hand

 The bones in our fingers and thumb are called phalanges.
-Each finger has 3 phalanges separated by two interphalangeal joints, except for the thumb, which has only 2 phalanges and one interphalangeal joint.
+Each finger has three phalanges separated by two interphalangeal joints and the thumb has only two phalanges and one interphalangeal joint.

 Articular cartilages are smooth material that act as shock absorbers and cushion the ends of bones at each of the 27 joints, allowing smooth movement of the hand.